jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 add to the list of required fields, and a super-duck-type if we remove from it.
-Because in OOP extended classes may add new fields, this idea of the attribute list expanding for a sub-type applies neatly to JSON REST resources marshaled from OO languages.
+Because in OOP extended classes may add new fields, this idea of the attribute list expanding for a sub-type applies neatly to JSON REST resources marshaled from an OO representation.
 In implementation, to conform to a duck-type a node must have all of the required fields but could also have any others.

 Importing CSS4's explicit capturing to Oboe's JSONPath
 ------------------------------------------------------